-All Clear Septic and Wastewater Services have Title 5 Septic Inspections scheduled today in Sutton, Oxford, Millbury, Spencer, Uxbridge, Sturbridge and Paxton, MA.
-On site septic system inspections are required in general:
+All Clear Septic and Wastewater Services have Title 5 septic inspections today in Ayer, Acton, Northborough, Boxborough, Stow, Grafton, Hudson, and Berlin, MA.
+On site septic system inspections are required:

 - When properties are sold, divided or combined.

 - When there is a change in use or an expansion of a facility.